ecmwf/ecflow/docs/glossary.rst

       Each aviso attribute implies that a background thread is spawned whenever the associated :term:`node` is (re)queued.
-This independent background thread, responsible for polling the Aviso server and periodically processing the latest notifications, uses the configuriguration available when the associated task is queued.
+This independent background thread, responsible for polling the Aviso server and periodically processing the latest notifications, uses the configuration available when the associated task is queued.

       .. note::

-        If any variables provinding the configuration are updated, the Aviso configuration can be reloaded (without unqueuing the Task) by issuing an Alter change command with the value :code:`reload` to the relevant Aviso attribute.
+        If any variables providing the configuration are updated, the Aviso configuration can be reloaded (without unqueuing the Task) by issuing an Alter change command with the value :code:`reload` to the relevant Aviso attribute.